AviatrixSystems/Docs/HowTos/security_bulletin_faq.rst

 Is Aviatrix SOC2 certified?
 ---------------------------

-Yes, Aviatrix is SOC2 Type 1 certified.
-SOC2 Type 2 is targeted for Aug 2020.
+Yes, Aviatrix is SOC2 Type 1 and Type 2 certified.

 Is Aviatrix PCI-DSS compliant?
 ------------------------------